 However, in order to get the most out of the course, you should be able to both speak and write in English to a reasonable standard.
 For more information on this please contact firstname.lastname@example.org

-In order to make enrolment as fair as possible and to enhance your learning experience, please be aware that we have a limited number of places available for each course intake and operate a first come, first served basis.
+In order to make enrolment as fair as possible and to enhance your learning experience, please be aware that we have a limited number of places available for each course intake and operate on a first-come, first-served basis.
 For more information regarding our application procedure, please see the following link, or contact our Admissions team on +44 (0) 20 8280 9119 or email email@example.com

 YOUR SUCCESS IS OUR PRIORITY

 Our graduates work across the industry as VFX Artists, Directors, TV Assistant Producers, Script Editors, On-Air Producers, Campaign Managers and many more besides.
-Below are just some of the companies they’ve gone onto work for.
+Below are just some of the companies our graduates have gone onto work for.

-MetFilm School does have its own studio space – Stage 5 – which is mostly used by those studying on our Post Graduate Cinematography course.
-It is also accessible on a case by case basis to students shooting films and other kinds of project but has to be booked in advance.
+- Occasionally opportunities do arise for our students which are advertised through our career’s advice department, MetFilm Futures.
+MetFilm School does have its own studio space; Stage 5 – which is mostly used by those studying on our MA Cinematography course.
+It is also accessible on a case-by-case basis to students shooting films and other kinds of project but has to be booked in advance.